waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Spearow Delivery**: Deliver KENYA to the guard's friend (a man with a Sleepy Pokémon) on Route 31.
 Combine with GNEISS training.

 ## Goldenrod City Strategy Plan
 - Step 4: Explore Radio Tower 2F and beyond for items/training.
-(In progress, Turn 3901)
 - Step 5: Train GNEISS on Route 35/36 or while delivering KENYA.
 (Started Turn 3908)
 - Step 6: Challenge Whitney at the Goldenrod Gym.